-Here are some of the winning Images of AAP Magazine’s “23 Women” contest
+Here are some of the winning images of AAP Magazine’s ‘23 Women’ contest

 Susanne Middelberg/Susanne Middelberg

-In my portraits I am looking for honesty and vulnerability.
+In my portraits, I am looking for honesty and vulnerability.
 I believe that vulnerability makes us nicer human beings and that this makes the world a little more friendly and more understanding.
 People who show themselves vulnerable give the other the confidence that they themselves may be who they are.
 I am most fascinated when I can see opposite qualities of a person at the same moment.
 I find this exciting because people are complex.
 I hope that the portrait touches something of the viewer himself.
 In this series, I chose to use only daylight to make the image as natural as possible. www.susannemiddelberg.nl

 Susanne Middelberg/Susanne Middelberg